 In this tutorial, you will learn how to clear the cache within a Umbraco CMS powered website.
 A client that I recently started working with had a lot of gripes with their Umbraco 6 website.
-Whenever one of the content team tried to create new pages and upload images onto the site, a lot of strange 404s errors would always occur.
+Whenever one of the content team tried to create a new page, or upload a new image into the CMS, a lot of strange 404 errors would always occur.
 These errors would continue to happen until the site was reset in IIS.
-After some investigation, the cause of the issue was that the partner who had setup Umbraco for them wasn't familiar with configuring Umbraco to work in a load-balanced environment.
-The partner had configured it as a normal .NET website.
+After some investigation, the cause of the issue configuration.
+Someone unfamiliar with configuring Umbraco had misconfigured its load-balanced setting 😞.

 The other way to access this feature is via the content editor.
-If you right click on your top level node:
+If you right-click on your top-level node you should see a

 This process is exactly the same as the one above.
-The benefit of creating a shortcut is that you can set a shortcut up for each node in your load balanced environment and you can quickly and easily update your cache on all node in the event of something bad occurring.
+The benefit of creating a shortcut is that you can set a shortcut up for each node in your load balanced environment and you can quickly and easily update the cache on all nodes in the event of something bad occurring.

 Clear the Umbraco Examine Logs

-To delete the indexes is as simple as deleting the files from disk.
+To delete the indexes, simply delete the files from disk.
 After you delete the files, you will need to restart your website in IIS.
 If you don't you might get this error:

-As soon as you restart the environment, your publishing should start working again.
+As soon as you restart the environment, your search should start working again.
 These are the main ways to clear the cache in Umbraco CMS.
 Happy Coding 🤘